LandRegistry/govuk-frontend-flask/README.md

 ### Rate limiting

 Uses [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/) to set request rate limits on routes.
-The default rate limit is 2 requests per second _and_ 60 requests per minite (whichever is hit first) based on the clients remote IP address.
+The default rate limit is 2 requests per second _and_ 60 requests per minute (whichever is hit first) based on the client's remote IP address.
 Every time a request exceeds the rate limit, the view function will not get called and instead a [HTTP 429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) status will be returned.
 If you're implementing user authentication using [Flask Login](https://flask-login.readthedocs.io/en/latest/) you should also use a `key_func` to identify users on routes that require authentication, for example:

 ```python
 @login_required